-- (a) Applicants should make payment by a cheque drawn on an account in their own name and write their name and address on the back of the banker's draft or cheque and, in the case of an individual, record his date of birth against his name; banker's drafts should be duly endorsed by the bank or building society on the reverse of the cheque as described above; and - (b) if an Applicant makes the Application as agent for one or more persons, he should indicate on the Application Form whether he is a UK- or EU-regulated person or institution (for example a bank or stockbroker) and specify his status.
-If an Applicant is not a UK- or EU-regulated person or institution, he should contact the Receiving Agent.
+- (a) applicants should make payment by a cheque drawn on an account in their own name and write their name and address on the back of the banker's draft or cheque and, in the case of an individual, record his date of birth against his name; banker's drafts should be duly endorsed by the bank or building society on the reverse of the cheque as described above; and - (b) if an applicant makes the application as agent for one or more persons, they should indicate on the Application Form whether they are a UK- or EU-regulated person or institution (for example a bank or stockbroker) and specify their status.
+If an applicant is not a UK- or EUregulated person or institution, they should contact the Receiving Agent.